Get a free, no obligation personal loan quote with rates as low as 6.99%

 Pension Income Splitting

 Pension income splitting can help you save on the amount of income tax you need to pay.
-Upon meeting a few requirements.
-You could be eligible to split a maximum of 50% of your income with your spouse or partner.
-Thus reducing the amount of income tax you pay each year.
+Upon meeting a few requirements, you could be eligible to split a maximum of 50% of your income with your spouse or partner.
+This will reduce the amount of income tax you pay each year.

 Final Thoughts

-Retirement can be a stressful time for seniors, as it often results in a decrease in income.
-Make sure you are well informed on all of the available government benefits for seniors.
-This way you can maximize your income and deductions on your income tax.
+Retirement can be a financially stressful time for seniors because of a decrease in income.
+Make sure you’re well-informed on all the government benefits available and maximize your income and deductions on your income taxes.

 Chrissy Kapralos avatar on Loans Canada